 13. Cheese: 9.5 g, 12% DV

 Cheese (and dairy, in general) is an excellent source of many nutrients, including calcium, protein and fat.
-While cheese does contain higher levels of saturated fat than other foods high in healthy fats, it still packs a nutritional punch.
+While cheese does contain higher levels of saturated fat than other good fat foods, it's still nutritious.

 Just 1 ounce contains 12 percent of the DV for fat (including 4.1 grams unsaturated), 13 percent of the DV for protein and 16 percent of the DV for calcium.